MicrosoftDocs/VBA-Docs/api/Outlook.PropertyAccessor.GetProperties.md

 ## Remarks

 The array returned by  **GetProperties** can contain elements of different types, depending on the type of the property requested.
 The type of the array element returned by **GetProperties** will be the same as the type of the underlying property.
 Certain raw property types such as **PT_OBJECT** are unsupported and will raise an error.
-If you require conversion of the raw property type, for example, from **PT_BINARY** to a string, or from **PT_SYSTIME** to a local time, use the helper methods[PropertyAccessor.BinaryToString](Outlook.PropertyAccessor.BinaryToString.md) and[PropertyAccessor.UTCToLocalTime](Outlook.PropertyAccessor.UTCToLocalTime.md).
+If you require conversion of the raw property type, for example, from **PT_BINARY** to a string, or from **PT_SYSTIME** to a local time, use the helper methods[PropertyAccessor.BinaryToString](Outlook.PropertyAccessor.BinaryToString.md) and [PropertyAccessor.UTCToLocalTime](Outlook.PropertyAccessor.UTCToLocalTime.md).

-For more information on getting properties using the  **PropertyAccessor** object, see[Best Practices for Getting and Setting Properties](../outlook/How-to/Navigation/best-practices-for-getting-and-setting-properties.md).
+For more information on getting properties using the  **PropertyAccessor** object, see [Best Practices for Getting and Setting Properties](../outlook/How-to/Navigation/best-practices-for-getting-and-setting-properties.md).

 ## Example